oir/barkeep/docs/README.md

   `no_tty` achieves two things:

   - Change the delimiter from `\r` to `\n` to avoid wonky looking output in your log files.
-  - Change the default interval to a minute to avoid overwhelming logs (in the example above, we set the interval ourselves explicitly).
+  - Change the default interval to a minute to avoid overwhelming logs (in the example above, we set the interval ourselves explicitly for the sake of quicker exposition here).

 See `demo.cpp` for more examples.